taomind007/PC-Anywhere/README.md

 # PC-Anywhere
-#### This application makes it possible to control the PC from anywhere.
+#### This application makes it possible to control your PC from anywhere.